Fraud advice for parent carer forums

 Your Group’s Money

 Information and tips to help your whole community take responsibility for looking after your group’s money.
 Includes lots of easy-to-follow and practical advice.
-A key point that is highlighted is that “finances are the responsibility of the committee and members not just the treasurer!”
+A key point is that “finances are the responsibility of the committee and members not just the treasurer!”

 “Financial Rules” (Resource Centre, a useful place for community groups)